Prerequisites

 ```

-The response will contain relevant instructions on how to implement this issue, such as code for the endpoint, the new page leveraging the existing app templates, and so on.
+The response may include concrete suggestions such as code for an endpoint, a new page using existing templates, and so on.

 Review these code changes along with the original codebase.